DS4PS/cpp-529-master/schedule.md

 *A new study by the Harvard economists Raj Chetty and Nathaniel Hendren, when read in combination with an important study they wrote with Lawrence Katz, makes the most compelling case to date that good neighborhoods nurture success... they are the most powerful demonstration yet that neighborhoods — their schools, community, neighbors, local amenities, economic opportunities and social norms — are a critical factor shaping your children’s outcomes.
 It’s an intuitive idea, although the earlier evidence for it had been surprisingly thin.*

-But we will use some of the tools developed in psychometrics to begin developing a construct a
+But we will use some of the tools developed in psychometrics to help us develop a reliable measure of neighborhood quality.

 ## Learning Objectives

-Once you have completed this section you will be able to
+Once you have completed this section you will be able to:

 * Define a construct
+* Operationalize measurement reliability
+* List theories of neighborhood change
+* Begin to develop reliable measures of neighborhood quality

 ## Assigned Reading